ClojureBridge/organizing/Guidance-to-Mens-Attendance.md

 (You need to subscribe and login to see the content.)

-Thanks all who participated in the discussion.
+Thanks to those who participated in the discussion.